To request a rent statement, contact your local branch. Contact details can be found here.

 We want to help

-Please contact us if you are worried that you can’t pay your rent so that we can help you before it becomes a problem.
+We understand that everyone can experience difficult times so please contact us if you are worried that you can’t pay your rent so that we can help you before it becomes a problem.

 You can also get lots of useful advice and support – about benefits, paying your rent and much more – from Citizens Advice: www.citizensadvice.org.uk.